 Winter SportsAs the temperature dips or snow begins to fall, many Torontonians venture out to enjoy winter in a variety of ways.

-Cross-country skiing remains a favorite for all ages.
-Trails are found on the Toronto Islands, at the Toronto Zoo, in High Park and along the ravines that stretch from downtown Toronto to the Ontario Science Centre.
+If adventure travel is one of your favorite things to do on vacation, and you'd like to give cross-country skiing a try, you'll find trails on the Toronto Islands, at the Toronto Zoo, in High Park and along the ravines that stretch from downtown Toronto to the Ontario Science Centre.

-Those in search of downhill skiing and snowboarding can find facilities for those sports at the Earl Bales Ski and Snowboard Centre in Earl Bales Park on Bathurst Street and at Centennial Park Snow Centre.
+If you're in search of places to go downhill skiing and snowboarding, head to the Earl Bales Ski and Snowboard Centre in Earl Bales Park on Bathurst Street and to Centennial Park Snow Centre.
 Rentals and instruction are available at both locations; for more information phone (416) 338-6754.
 Downhill and cross-country skiing are available in several locations north of the city.
 Greyhound Canada schedules ski trips by bus to the Blue Mountain Ski Resort, 160 kilometres (100 mi.) north of Toronto at Collingwood; phone (416) 594-1010.

-SightseeingToronto has an extensive network of underground walkways.
+SightseeingToronto has an extensive network of underground walkways called the PATH.
 The major walkway artery cuts an underground path between Dundas and Front streets, connecting the Toronto Coach Terminal, the Atrium on Bay, CF Toronto Eaton Centre, The Sheraton Centre Toronto Hotel, First Canadian Place, CBC Broadcast Centre, Toronto Dominion Centre, Royal Bank Plaza, Union Station, the Air Canada Centre and the south building of the Toronto Convention Centre.

 Bus and Trolley ToursGray Line Sightseeing Tours offers a variety of Toronto city tours as well as daily excursions to Niagara Falls year-round.
 Tours leave from the Toronto Coach Terminal, 610 Bay St., and from most major downtown hotels; for information and reservations phone (289) 288-0155 or (800) 594-3310.

-City Sightseeing Toronto offers a hop-on, hop-off service via open-top double-decker bus, making 21 stops at prime locations.
+City Sightseeing Toronto offers a hop-on, hop-off service via open-top double-decker bus, making 21 stops at prime locations; it's a great way to make the most of your vacation.
 Harbour Island cruises and trips to Niagara Falls are also available; for information and reservations phone (416) 410-0536 or (877) 721-8687.

 Swiftrans Niagara Tours, departing from most downtown Toronto hotels, offers daily narrated day trips to Niagara Falls.
 Reservations are required.
 Phone (416) 614-0999.

-Walking ToursFree guided walking tours exploring various neighborhoods are offered by Heritage Toronto.
-Some 58 walks, offered various Saturdays and Sundays late April through October, explore Toronto's multifaceted history; phone (416) 338-1338.
-The Royal Ontario Museum provides a series of guided walking tours Sundays, Wednesdays and on occasional Saturdays, May 1 to mid-October; phone (416) 586-8097.
+Walking ToursFree guided walking tours exploring various neighborhoods, a must-do for history buffs, are offered by Heritage Toronto.
+Some 58 walks, given various Saturdays and Sundays late April through October, explore Toronto's multifaceted history; phone (416) 338-1338.
+The Royal Ontario Museum has a series of guided walking tours Sundays, Wednesdays and on occasional Saturdays, May 1 to mid-October; phone (416) 586-8097.